Decontamination Cleaning Services

 The CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 days after exposure.
 This is based on what has been seen previously as the incubation period of MERS-CoV viruses.

 Eradication Method: Step 1: Ultra Low Volume (ULV) misting of an affected area with EPA approved hospital grade disinfectant.
 This mist will eradicate any aerosolized particles allowing for a safer entry of decontamination personnel.
-Misting is calculated on cubic footage of the affected area.
+Misting is calculated on the cubic footage of the affected area.
 Step 2: Surface wiping of contact areas.
 Floors, walls, fixtures contents within the affected area are hand wiped with disinfectants.
-A 5-10-minute dwell time should be allowed post wipe down.
+5-10-minute dwell time should be allowed post wipe down.
 This should be up to an area of approximately 5’ through the area.
-Step 3: Warm water wipe of surface areas to remove an residual disinfectant.
-Step 4: Electrostatic spray application of peroxide based disinfectant.
-Negative charged ions are produces within the chemical which adhere to positively charged surfaces.
+Step 3: Warm water wipe of surface areas to remove any residual disinfectant.
+Step 4: Electrostatic spray application of a disinfectant.
+Negatively charged ions are produced within the chemical which adheres to positively charged surfaces.
 This ensures total coverage of the affected area.

 PPE: Technicians are required to don full Level “C” personal protective equipment during the decontamination procedure.
 Splash resistant coveralls, shoe covers, double gloves, full face Air Purifying Respirator or PAPR.
 Coveralls should be decontaminated with electrostatic spray prior to doffing and disposal.